92green/dataparcels/packages/dataparcels-docs/src/pages/parcel-types.md

 Unmutable guarantees that data is edited immutably, which is very important for dataparcels.

-If you want the ability to edit the child values on a data type not listed, please make a request in the unmutable issue tracker.
+If you want the ability to edit the child values on a data type not listed, please make a request in the  [unmutable issue tracker](http://github.com/blueflag/unmutable/issues).

 When a parcel is a parent parcel, it allows the use of branching methods.

 ### ChildParcel

+A parcel is a child parcel if it contains a child value from a parent parcel.
+Child parcels are created using branhing methods.

+when a parcel is a parent parcel, it allows the use of child methods.